Matthew López (writer): The Inheritance

-López's play The Inheritance, directed by Stephen Daldry, premiered London's Young Vic Theatre in 2018, where it was hailed by The Daily Telegraph as "the most important American play of the century."
-It transferred to the Noël Coward Theatre in the West End later that year, and opened on Broadway last autumn.
+López's play The Inheritance, directed by Stephen Daldry, premiered London's Young Vic Theatre in 2018, where it was hailed by The Daily Telegraph as "perhaps the most important American play of the century so far."
+It transferred to the Noël Coward Theatre in the West End later that year, and opened on Broadway the following autumn.
 The Inheritance earned eleven nominations for the 74th Tony Awards, including Best Play, as well as eight nominations at the 2019 Laurence Olivier Awards, winning for Best New Play, Best Director (Stephen Daldry), Best Actor (Kyle Soller), and Best Lighting Design (Jon Clark).
-López received the Evening Standard Award and Critics Circle Theatre Award for Best New Play as well.
-Sweeping the "Best Play" awards in both London and New York including the Olivier Award, Drama Desk Award, Evening Standard Award, London Critics Circle Award, Outer Critics Circle Award, Drama League Award, WhatsOnStage Award, and the Southbank Sky Arts Award, The Inheritance is the most honoured American play in a generation.
+López received the Evening Standard Award and Critics Circle Theatre Award for Best New Play.
+Other awards included the Olivier Award, Drama Desk Award, Evening Standard Award, London Critics Circle Award, Outer Critics Circle Award, Drama League Award, WhatsOnStage Award, and the Southbank Sky Arts Award.
 López is the first Latino writer to win any of these awards for Best Play.
 The Inheritance was also selected as the recipient of the GLAAD Media Award for Outstanding Broadway Production.

 Set in New York three decades after the height of the AIDS epidemic, The Inheritance wrestles with what it means to be a gay man today, exploring relationships and connections across age and social class and asking what one generation's responsibilities may be to the next.
 The play is a loose adaptation of E.M.
 Forster's novel Howards End.
 The premiere featured a cast that included Vanessa Redgrave, John Benjamin Hickey, and Paul Hilton as Forster himself.
 The Evening Standard declared the play "a work of rare grace, truth, and beauty."
 The play premiered on Broadway at the Ethel Barrymore Theatre on September 27, 2019, in previews, with the official opening on November 17.
 It won the Tony Award for Best play at the 2021 Tony Awards.
 In June 2020, in honor of the 50th anniversary of the first LGBTQ Pride parade, Queerty named him among the fifty heroes "leading the nation toward equality, acceptance, and dignity for all people".